billynewport/datasurface/docs/HowToYellowSetup.md

-# Kubernetes PG Starter Setup Guide
+# YellowDataPlatform Setup Guide

-This guide walks you through setting up a complete Kubernetes PG Starter environment for DataSurface, including all required services and configurations.
+This guide walks you through setting up a complete YellowDataPlatform environment for DataSurface, including all required services and configurations.

+This is a work in progress, the guide is not complete and may lag the implementation for now.

 ## Prerequisites